szaumoor/ZS_ItemPack/README.md

 When you install a component that introduces a new weapon type (rapier, estoc, or kukri), the mod will also add generic versions of that weapon to various stores in the game.
 In BGEE, you can find up to +1 versions of these weapons for sale; in BG2EE, up to +3 versions will be available.
 If you prefer not to add these generic items, you can disable this feature in the configuration file.

+To check details on specific components, please refer to the [component_readme.md](ZS_ItemPack/component_readme.md) file located in the mod folder.

 ## Components